SphericalPotatoInVacuum/DependoBuf/docs/lexical-structure/identifiers.md

 are different identifiers.
 Moreover, the case of the identifier bears a semantic meaning.

-Every lowercase identifier is a variable (like a type dependency, which can be understood as a parameter of the type; or a field of a constructed value).
+Every lowercase identifier is a function or variable (like a type dependency, which can be understood as a parameter of the type; or a field of a constructed value).

 Every uppercase identifier is a type (which are defined using `message` or `enum`